This is my absolute favorite everyday pancake recipe.

 Everyone needs a delicious, no-fail, super quick pancake recipe, and this is mine.
 I hope it will become a favorite in your home as well.

 Never Buy Pancake Mix Again

 I've got nothing against pancake mix.
 I just feel that if you're the type of person who typically has staples like flour, butter, sugar, eggs, and milk in your kitchen, pancake mix is... unnecessary.

 Mixing up the batter for these Everyday Homemade Pancakes takes about 5 minutes, which is hardly a time commitment for anyone.
-And, since the reward is a plateful of fluffy, buttery pancakes, it's always time well spent.
+And, since the reward is a tall stack of fluffy, buttery pancakes, it's always time well spent.

 The recipe is easily cut in half if you're only making pancakes for 2 or 3 people.
 Or, if you're making pancakes for a crowd, it's easy to double or even triple the recipe.

 For all of you cooking and baking nerds, I've included more detailed information below about the science behind tender, flavorful, fluffy pancakes.
 If you'd rather just cut to the chase, here's what you really need to know to make super fluffy, flavorful pancakes:

 When mixing pancake batter, less is more.
 Stir the batter JUST until all the ingredients are combined.
 Getting too vigorous with your mixing can cause the gluten in the flour to develop and make the pancakes chewy and tough.

 So, slow your roll, and mix just until the batter is relatively smooth.
 It's perfectly fine if the batter is a bit lumpy.

 #2.
 Monitor the temperature of the skillet while the pancakes cook